 Based on the prevailing local practice in Jiangxi Province resulting from the discrepancy between national laws and their implementation by local governments, Jiangxi Jinko did not pay statutory social security benefits, including medical care, injury insurance, unemployment insurance, maternity insurance and pension benefits, and housing funds, for all of its employees.
 For similar reasons, Zhejiang Jinko did not pay statutory social security benefits and housing funds in Zhejiang Province for all of its employees.
-We estimate the aggregate amount of unpaid social security benefits and housing funds to be RMB56.6 million, RMB118.3 million, RMB154.8 million and RMB174.2 million (US\$28.4 million), respectively, as of December 31, 2010, 2011 and 2012 and June 30, 2013.
-We may be required by the relevant PRC authorities to pay these statutory social security benefits and housing funds within a designated time period.
-In addition, an employee is entitled to seek compensation by resorting to labor arbitration at the labor arbitration center or filing a labor complaint with the labor administration bureau within a designated time period.
-We have made provisions for such unpaid social security benefits, housing funds of our former and current PRC subsidiaries and the relevant late charges and penalties.
-All employee participants in the 2009 Long Term Incentive Plan who are domestic individual participants may be required to register with SAFE.
-We may also face regulatory uncertainties that could restrict our ability to adopt additional option plans for our directors and employees under PRC law.
+We estimate the aggregate amount of unpaid social security benefits and housing funds to be RMB56.6 million, RMB118.3 million, RMB154.8 million and RMB166.4 million (US\$27.2 million), respectively, as of December 31, 2010, 2011, 2012 and September 30, 2013.
+We may be required by the relevant PRC authorities to pay these statutory social security benefits and housing funds arbitration at the labor arbitration center or